moinwiki/moin/docs/admin/configure.rst

 Why use Python for configuration?
 ---------------------------------
 At first, you might wonder why we use Python code for configuration.
 One of the reasons is that it is a powerful language.
-Moinmoin itself is developed in Python and using something else would usually mean much more work when developing new functionality.
+MoinMoin itself is developed in Python and using something else would usually mean much more work when developing new functionality.